hardhackerlabs/medup/README.md

-# Dice is a markdown editor
+# med is a markdown editor
 This is my project to learn rust programming language, I will try to build a pretty markdown editor.

 ## Highlights: